Recent Advances in Transfer Learning for Cross-Dataset Visual Recognition: A Problem-Oriented Perspective: Homogeneous Feature Spaces and Label Spaces

 \subsection{Imbalanced Unlabelled Target Dataset}

 This problem assumes the target domain is class imbalanced and only with unlabelled data.
-Thus, the statistic criterion can be used.
-This problem is known as \textit{prior probability shift}, or \textit{imbalanced data} in the context of classification.
-The imbalanced data issue is quite common in practice.
-For example, the abnormal actions (kick, punch, or fall down) are generally much rarer than normal actions in video surveillance but generally require higher recognition rate.
+Thus, the statistical approach can be used.
+This problem is quite common in practice and known as \textit{prior probability shift}, or \textit{imbalanced data} in classification.
+For instance, the abnormal activities (e.g. kick, punch, fight, and fall down) are much less frequent than normal activities (e.g. walk, sit, eat, and drink) in the video surveillance but require higher recognition rate.